 “We are concerned with the decision on the frequency of periodical relief commodity deliveries to demand points in the response phase after a disaster.
 In some disaster scenarios, the accessibility of demand points and therefore also the supply costs heavily vary.
 This has often the effect that not all demand points are provided with relief commodities with the same frequency.
 Thereby, an equity issue is raised, which makes the problem relevant for our investigation” (Gutjahr and Fischer, 2018).

 The authors use data from Nepal earthquake 2015 to show, by using a simplified mathematical model, that practically irrelevant final reductions of average deprivation costs result in substantial increases of equity in the optimal solution between different demand points.
 In the case of Nepal earthquake 2015, Gutjahr and Fischer (2018) showed that equity in aid distribution can be achieved at a relatively small increase of logistics costs, and thus reaching an equilibrium between two objectives: deprivation and logistic costs.
-Characteristics of disasters triggered by ELTEs in Puno, Peru reproduces this trade-off under the following conditions for humanitarian operations due to the large spatial dispersion of final demand points that are households at risk of being affected by ELTEs: the human and economic resources for the response are scarce as Puno is a poor region, the aid must be delivered as soon as possible after a disastrous event to prevent losses, and the operations must seek to meet the maximum demand possible to guarantee equity in the optimal solution.
+Characteristics of disasters triggered by ELTEs in Puno, Peru reproduces this trade-off (see Figure 2) under the following conditions for humanitarian operations due to the large spatial dispersion of final demand points that are households at risk of being affected by ELTEs: the human and economic resources for the response are scarce as Puno is a poor region, the aid must be delivered as soon as possible after a disastrous event to prevent losses, and the operations must seek to meet the maximum demand possible to guarantee equity in the optimal solution.

 In this line, the two identified objectives, logistic and deprivation costs, are formally defined in the following Equations (1.1. to 1.3.):